Exxa1/astro-decap-template/README.md

 To change the colors go to src/styles/tailwind_theme.css and read the comments there in the code

+### Font
+To Change the font, first change the import in global.css, then go to src/styles/tailwind_theme.css and change the font variables.

 The webpage uses the tailwind typography plugin to style the markdown.
 The colors follow the webpage colors specified in the tailwind_theme.css file (see above) but you can also specifically change them in the src/styles/markdown_typography_plugin_colors.css file.

 Use can use different styled buttons from the button component, passing the style as a prop.